jf54321/app-dev/README.md

 2. TMNT(2014 Film)
 3. Rocky Balboa

-These are the list of my favorite dishes my mom can make
+These are the list of my favorite dishes my mom can make:

 - Pork Adobo
 - Kinilaw
 - BBQ Liempo